Mellotron M400 like, home-made

 The keyboard is a 49-key "basic first price" MIDI master keyboard with piano-type keys on which I removed 7 keys to the left and right.
 So, like on an M400, my keyboard goes from G2 to F5.
 Which makes 35 keys.
 Aesthetic plastic processing of the G2 and F5 keys was necessary…

 I used the electronic card of the master keyboard; why bother me.
 I reused its "Bender" entry because the Mellotron has a "Pitch" button.
 By cons I "froze" with resistance the input "Modulation" because I do not use it.
 I deported the pedal input for "Sustain" to a jack located in front, bottom right.
 Normally on a Mellotron M400 this is the input for a volume pedal.
 I have hidden two buttons for the "Octave Up" and "Octave Down" commands on the master keyboard.
 I added a "Tone" knob for the low pass filter, a 6 dB/octave at around 1000 Hz.
 The "Volume" button is with a switch.
 I did not find a nice switch with light similar to that of the M400, one that turns.
 The A-B-C switch is functional, like the M400's track selector.
 By cons, I can not put it in the intermediate position to mix 2 sounds: A + B or B + C as the Mellotron allows by positioning the heads "on horseback" on 2 tracks.
-To operate the A-B-C selector I programmed an ARDUINO UNO module.
+To operate the A-B-C selector I programmed an ARDUINO UNO board.
 With this I send a "MIDI Program Change" to preselect the sounds I have chosen, at random : "Violin", "Choir" and "Flute".
 I hid two push buttons "Program Up" and "Program Down" to select other sounds/programs (called "Setup" in the Mister -M- manual).
-And I added a 5-pin DIN socket on the back, it can be used in the future (entry or exit, I don't know yet).
+And I added a 5-pin DIN socket on the rear, it can be used in the future (MIDI input or output, I don't know yet).
 I wanted to respect the visual and the simplicity of the control panel, the aluminum plate with its 4 buttons and its big red light, and its inscriptions made with two very basic fonts.